 Many tenants pay their rent by direct debit.
 It’s quick, easy and one less thing to remember.
 To set up a direct debit call us on 0800 137 111 or complete the direct debit form below and return it to us at Royal Borough of Kensington and Chelsea, the Hub, 292a Kensal Road, London W10 5BE.

 If you have a debit or credit card, you can pay over the phone by calling 0800 137 111 or 020 3617 7080, Monday to Friday 9am to 5pm.
 Alternatively, you can use the automated payment line (which also operates out of hours) on 020 3974 4670 and selecting option 6.

 To make a payment online, visit www.rbkc.gov.uk/hmpayments We can accept Mastercard debit and credit cards, Visa debit and credit cards and Maestro

-Call your bank / building society directly to arrange for the standing order to be set up.
-You will need our bank account details:
+Call your bank or building society to set up a standing order: You will need our bank details

 Head Office Collection Account